Looking to integrate your learning and work experience and develop professional skills and connections?

 How many times can I do KI Works?

-KI Works is a one-term program that you can enrol in as many summers as you are a KI student.
+KI Works is a one-term program that you can enrol in as many qualifying terms as you are a KI student.
 Each one is recorded separately and your certification letter on graduation will list each of the jobs you held in the program.

 Are there other programs to help me integrate my learning and work experience and develop professional skills?